 Why?

-For survivors, the world feels heavy right now, like a weight is sitting on our chest and we are struggling to breathe.
+For survivors, the world feels heavy right now, like a weight is sitting on our chest, and we are struggling to breathe.
 If this is you, you are not alone.
-I made the conscious decision to not read all the disturbing facts of the Epstein files.
-It was a proactive choice in order to protect my mental and emotional health.
-Today, I read a few pages while scrolling through social media.
-It was a huge error in judgement on my part.
-Everything I read made the worst horror movie ever released look like an episode of Sesame Street.
+I made the conscious decision not to read all the disturbing facts in the Epstein files.
+It was a proactive choice to protect my mental and emotional health.
+Scrolling through social media, I read a few pages.
+It was a colossal error in judgment on my part.
+Now I don't need to read them as snippets are released across social media.
+Everything I read and hear makes the worst horror movie ever released look like an episode of Sesame Street.
+The eerie silence surrounding these files and the lack of justice are precisely why victims do not come forward.
+I have no doubt the elite echelon that comprises the satanic pedophile ring led by Jeffrey Epstein was counting on that fact.

 The “releasing” of the Epstein files has left many people with more questions than answers.
 Regrettably, it is my personal experiences that instilled in me the belief that the Jeffrey Epsteins, Ghislane Maxwells, Bill Cosbys, Joe Paternos, Larry Nassars, P. Diddys, R. Kellys, and Harvey Weinsteins of this world are a dime a dozen.
 What do all these individuals have in common?
 They are all narcissistic, sadistic, entitled, powerful men and women convicted of sexual assault.